rudikiaz/queue-notify-client/README.md

 }
 ```

-You can change the `"apiBaseUrl"` value to point to the appropriate backend server.
+You can update this URL to match your backend endpoint.

 ---